ThoraHagen/Encyc-Transformation/README.md

 # Transforming a historical, German encyclopedia XML corpus to TEI

 XSLT files documenting all transformations done to the original encyclopedia corpus (please refer to the [paper] for more information).

+The original encyclopedia corpus: [here](https://github.com/ThoraHagen/Encyc-Transformation).

-The original encyclopedia corpus can be found [here](https://github.com/ThoraHagen/Encyc-Transformation) while the transformed corpus and its ODD can be found [here](https://github.com/ThoraHagen/Encyc-Transformation).
+The transformed corpus and its ODD: [here](https://github.com/ThoraHagen/Encyc-Transformation).

 ### Basic transformation